jpalvarezf/CleaningDataR-humanActivity/CodeBook.md

-# Human Activity Code Book
+# Human Activity Code Book - August 2016

 This document describes the procedures and scripts of how the Human Activity datasets can be cleaned, joined and transformed.